3upzorz/typeahead-demo/README.md

 `docker-compose up`

 ### step 3
-after the elastic search server is running from the docker compose you need to run the scripts to create and seed the index
+after the elastic search server is running from the docker compose you need to run the scripts to create and seed the index.

+Open a new terminal tab and go to the project folder to run the following commands:

 `node scripts/createCountriesIndex.js`